-Normally the BBC avoids using premium rate telephone lines in connection with any fundraising activity with which it is directly involved.
+Normally the BBC avoids using premium rate telephone lines in connection with any fund-raising activity with which it is directly involved.
 However, there may be occasions when programmes using premium rate calls for votes or competitions may wish to donate any net revenue to charity.
 Such donations are controlled by the Charities Act 1992.
-Heads of Department should consult Editorial Policy about the suitability of any arrangements.
-(For more advice on premium telephone lines, see Chapter 32: Phone-ins and the Use of Telephone Services in Programmes)
+Heads of Department should consult Editorial Policy about the suitability of any arrangements (for more advice on premium telephone lines, see Chapter 32: Phone-ins and Telephone Services in Programmes).